Keeping children safe

 Care Plans are written for children with severe medical conditions and updated regularly with input from parents and the relevant medical personnel involved with the child.

 If a child has a minor injury he/she will be attended to by the trained first aiders in school.
 An injury report form will be completed by the first aider and sent home with the child identifying the nature of injury and action taken.
-The details of the injury will be filed in the School Accident Book.
+The details of the injury will be filed.